Awhitter/pgstndtrprt/README.md

-# FNP TestPrep Study Progress Dashboard
+# Study Progress Dashboard

-This interactive dashboard provides a comprehensive view of your FNP (Family Nurse Practitioner) exam preparation progress.
+This interactive dashboard provides a comprehensive view of your study progress for various exams.
 It visualizes your study habits, performance across different categories, and offers AI-powered insights to help you optimize your study strategy.

 ## Features